-The consumers are more valuable than the content.
+In the end, the VCR had the opposite effect that movie studios expected.
 And while people did use their VCRs to copy movies, when it became affordable, people would buy them.
 Consumers will buy content as long as they aren’t being extorted, but it does become very difficult to get consumer to pay for something after they get used to getting it for free.

 Of course no mention of 1980s technology is complete without video games.
 The 80s saw three generations of home video game consoles.
 And it was during the 80s that arcades became a staple of malls.
 The games are quaint by today’s standards, but they retain a following.
 Like early rock ‘n’ roll, the basic elements were all present early on and the ones that got those basics right endure no matter how many decades pass.
 The best 80s video games were easy to learn but hard to master, and that was what kept you coming back again and again, even after you beat the game.